zubairriaz/Git-Search-app/README.md

-# Getting Started with Create React App
+# Scaio Test App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app uses the github Api and allow the users to search on Login Name and display results in the Grid format.

+This app uses React, React hooks, Emotion/React for styling and react-spinners

 ## Available Scripts